 - 3 Tbs finely chopped fresh sage leaves

 - 1 1/2 tsp red wine vinegar

 - Make 4-5 small slits in flank steak on each side to allow marinade to seep in.

-Preheat grill for hot fire.
+- Preheat grill for a hot fire.
 Oil grill.
-Pat steaks dry with paper towel, slat and pepper them on both sides.
+Pat steaks dry with paper towel, salt and pepper them on both sides.